 Drink water.
 Try to drink 8 or more 8-ounce glasses of water a day.

 Keep your hands busy.
 Wash your car.
 Draw.
 Do a puzzle.
 Build a birdhouse.

 Delay.
 The urge to smoke lasts only 3 to 5 minutes.

 Individual, group, and telephone counseling can help keep you on track.
 Ask your healthcare provider for more information about resources available to you.

 After you quit, you may feel irritable and stressed.
 Try taking a warm bath or shower.
 Listen to music.
+Go for a walk or to the gym.
 Try yoga or meditate.
 Call friends or talk with a professional.

 Exercise helps your body and mind feel better.
 There are many ways to be more active.
 Find something you enjoy doing.
 See if a friend will join you for a walk or a bike ride.